The Best Way To Spend 3 Days In Athens, Greece: What To Do, See, & Eat

 The trip from the airport to the center of town will take about 45 minutes to an hour.

 I found Athens to be a very safe place.
-Obviously, don’t do anything stupid like walking down sketchy streets at night.
+Don’t do anything stupid like walking down sketchy streets at night.
 If you use common sense, Athens is a safe city.
 I would say the main worry is pickpockets and petty theft.
 Make sure you are aware of your belongings at all times.

 3 days in athens